Trainer Support Materials

 • Copy the link for any participant that arrived and was not included in the original set-up and send it to them in chat or by email to allow them to become a silent 'Observer' and view the same assets as one of the participants.
 You can prepare some notes in advance that you might want an observer to look for if you think this is a possibility?

-Graham @experientialLT
+Graham Cook @experientialLT

 Why not check out some of our other articles?